Child development and milestones: Your 5-years-3-months-old

 Most of your child’s vaccinations have already been covered at this age.
 Do check with your doctor for common ones your child needs on a more regular basis, like the flu shot.

 As your child spends more time in school, you should expect to contract more common colds and the flu.
 There may also be rashes that develop on his body which you should keep an eye out for.
 Encourage your child to tell you if there is any discomfort on his body, or if you notice any itching.

 Out of the commons illnesses that might be caught by your child, the most common would the cold, fever and cough.
 Let us see how you could easily manage these at home.

-- Cold: It is advisable that over the counter medication is avoid unless otherwise extremely necessary for common colds.
-Colds are usually caused by viruses therefore antibiotics do not work for a common cold.
+- To treat Cold: It is advisable that over the counter medication is avoid unless otherwise extremely necessary for common colds.
+Colds are usually caused by viruses, therefore, antibiotics do not work for a common cold.
 However, if the cold is progressed to a fever with aches and pains, it is best that you seek medical attention.

-- Fever: Give your child plenty of fluids if your child has fever over 38°C (100.4°F) and ensure he/she gets plenty of rest.
+- To treat fever: Give your 5 year 3 months old child plenty of fluids if your child has fever over 38°C (100.4°F) and ensure he/she gets plenty of rest.
 You could also put apply lukewarm compresses on forehead, armpits and groin areas to help bring down the temperature.
 However, if the temperature of your child rises above 38°C (100.4°F), you should take him/her to the doctor and follow medical advice to manage the health of your child.